JDR-Poly/Website/README.md

 ## How to build and run
 1. run `npm run build`
 2. (Optional) edit .env and .env.local
-3. For https support follow https://kit.svelte.dev/docs/adapter-node#custom-server (you can then add https like a normal express server)
+3. For https support follow  (you can then add https like a normal express server)
 4. Serve with `node -r dotenv/config server.js` (or `node -r dotenv/config build` if you don't want https)

+https use express server under the hood (https://kit.svelte.dev/docs/adapter-node#custom-server), you will need to modify server.js to set your own certificate.

 ## Additionals informations